PROJECT: Beyond the Page

 The week will culminate with a final recital program open to the public on Saturday, June 28, in Thompson Recital Hall at 10 a.m.
 All workshop registrants will perform.
 There will be a reception following the performance for the workshop participants and their guests to conclude the week.

 Room and Board:

-PROJECT: Beyond the Page is a residential program.
-Students are required to stay in campus residence halls and eat their meals in the dining area while attending the workshop.
+ON-CAMPUS OPTION: Students are required to stay in campus residence halls and eat their meals in the dining area while attending the workshop.
 Male and female students will be housed separately within the residence halls.
 Trained counselors will supervise all residence halls and chaperone students during their week at DePauw.
 If the applicant is accepted, a list of suggested personal items to bring will be sent in the confirmation package.